benkiefer/ember-cli-gradle-plugin/README.md

           // use only the presence of the bower components folder to determine up to date status, not all its contents trackBowerComponentsContents = false

+          // use to override the command for testing (ex: exam) testCommand = "test"

+          // use to override the arguments that are provided to the test command testArguments = ["--test-port=-1"]
      }

 For a more complete example including extraction into a project, check out my [sample project](https://github.com/benkiefer/gradle-ember-cli-example).